 The story follows Amanda Ripley, Ellen’s daughter, 15 years after the events that ended with the destruction of the ship Nostromo.
 Its flight recorder is recovered, and Amanda joins a retrieval mission so she can have closure.
 Instead, she’s fated to face the horror her mother tried to destroy.
 This one’s a nerve-wracking experience and a must-play for anyone into the durable sci-fi franchise.

 Often described as “The Thing in space,” Dead Space quickly became a sleeper hit when it was launched back in 2008.
 Yes, it’s set in yet another abandoned ship that discovered something no one should have touched, but its deep worldbuilding and exquisite enemy and level design made it one for the ages.

-A full-blown remake, handled by EA’s Motive Studios, was recently announced, but the original game holds up and is still worth playing through.
+A full-blown Dead Space remake, handled by EA’s Motive Studios, is coming on January 27, 2023, but the original game holds up and is still worth playing through.
 Dead Space 2 is a worthy follow-up which doubles down on the action, too.
 It was Dead Space 3 that maybe strayed too far from the saga’s roots and became a horror-themed third-person shooter, but some fans defend it to this day.